MolettoLobos/MolettoLobos/README.md

-- 👋 Hi, I’m @MolettoLobos, Natural Resources Engineer 🌱 and PhD student in Remote Sensing at University of Valencia 🛰️
+- 👋 Hi, I’m @MolettoLobos, Natural Resources Engineer 🌱 and PhD in Remote Sensing at University of Valencia 🛰️
 - 👀 I’m passionate of Earth Science product development for stakeholders
 - 📖 I’m currently learning at global scale crop yield calibration and BRDF correction for low & high resolution  data🥸
 - 📫 How to reach me: italo.moletto@uv.es